-She carried it over.
-A dark, hemmed cotton cloth.
+She carried over a dark, hemmed cotton cloth.
 He took it and creased it expertly, then bound it about his hollowed eye sockets.
-When he lowered his hands he wavered a little, like being blindfolded was still disorienting though the view was unchanged.
+When he lowered his hands, he wavered a little, like being blindfolded was still disorienting though the view was unchanged.

-Rose saw Jill relax, realized he’d made this gesture for people like her.
+Rose saw Jill relax; he’d made this gesture for people like her.